 - If you are a cyclist, you can protect yourself by purchasing coverage for accidents.
 Coverage can be purchased through your car insurance policy.

-- As cyclist accident lawyers, it’s our job to determine who or what is at fault for your accident.
+- As Cambridge accident lawyers, it’s our job to determine who or what is at fault for your accident.
 If you or someone you know has been injured in a Bicycle accident, contact us today.
 We’re here so you can work on getting better, while we work on getting you paid for it.